Perspicacity11/MakersWk7-JavascriptWebApps/contents/5-single-page-apps.md

 However, thanks to the development of JavaScript and its capabilities in the browser, for some years now a new type of web application has gained traction, and is now considered the "modern" way of building a web app — they're called *single-page applications*.

-You probably remember that JavaScript is able to do those things within the browser:
+You now know that JavaScript is able to do those things within the browser:
  * make HTTP requests to remote URLs.
  * respond to user interaction (a click on a button, for example).
  * change the page, by updating the DOM.